Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 1. Arrive Early: Give yourself and your cat plenty of time to settle in.

-2. Set Up Shop: Find your spot, hang your curtains, and get the bed ready.
+2. Set Up Shop: Find your spot in the benching area (the row of show cages where your cat waits between rings), hang your curtains, and get the bed ready.

-3. The Vet Check: Every cat gets a quick once-over by a vet before being allowed into the hall.
+3. The Vet Check: Every cat gets a quick once-over by the show veterinarian before being allowed into the benching area.

 Show Etiquette